USD/GBP Rate & Comments for 31st August 2010

-Exchange rates change every second – call Smart Currency Exchange for a live up-to-the-minute quote.
-For individual requirements, visit the SmartCurrencyExchange.com website and for companies visit the SmartCurrencyBusiness.com website.
+For individual requirements, visit the SmartCurrencyExchange.com website and for companies visit the SmartCurrencyBusiness.com website

-Topic: Bank of England, Currency Exchange, Currency Rates, Rates, Smart Currency Exchange, Sterling, UK economy, US Dollar, US economy, US stock markets, USD, exchange rates, stock market
+Topic: Bank of England, Currency Exchange, Currency Rates, exchange rates, Rates, Smart Currency Exchange, Sterling, stock market, UK economy, US Dollar, US economy, US stock markets, USD

 USD/GBP Rate & Comments for 26th August 2010 USD/GBP – 1.553 Sterling had a fairly quiet day yesterday and remains range bound against the euro and US dollar.
 With trading volumes still low due to the holiday season any negative surprises could hit confidence in sterling and lead to larger movements than normal.
 Today sees Continue Reading…

-Topic: Bank of England, Currency Exchange, Currency Rates, Rates, Smart Currency Exchange, Sterling, UK economy, US Dollar, US economy, US stock markets, USD, exchange rates, strong prices, strong sterling
+Topic: Bank of England, Currency Exchange, Currency Rates, exchange rates, Rates, Smart Currency Exchange, Sterling, strong prices, strong sterling, UK economy, US Dollar, US economy, US stock markets, USD

 USD/GBP Rate & Comments for 12th August 2010 USD/GBP – 1.569 Sterling dropped by nearly 1% against the US dollar yesterday after the Bank of England’s quarterly inflation report said that inflation would drop below the 2% target level in the next 2 years.
 In addition the Bank left the door wide open for further Continue Reading…

-Topic: Bank of England, Currency Rates, Pound, Rates, Smart Currency Exchange, Sterling, UK economy, US Dollar, US economy, US stock markets, USD, best US dollar prices, emergency funding, strong sterling
+Topic: Bank of England, best US dollar prices, Currency Rates, emergency funding, Pound, Rates, Smart Currency Exchange, Sterling, strong sterling, UK economy, US Dollar, US economy, US stock markets, USD

 USD/GBP Rate & Comments for 10th August 2010 USD/GBP – 1.580 Sterling hit a daily high of $1.5998/£1 but slipped away as the pound yet again struggled to break through the $1.60/£1 barrier.
 Sterling strengthened as the fallout from Friday’s poor US jobs data continued to hammer the US dollar.
 With many financial options ready Continue Reading…

-Topic: Currency Rates, Pound, Rates, Smart Currency Exchange, Sterling, UK economy, US Dollar, US economy, US stock markets, USD, exchange rates, strong sterling
+Topic: Currency Rates, exchange rates, Pound, Rates, Smart Currency Exchange, Sterling, stock market, strong prices, UK economy, US Dollar, US economy, US stock markets, USD

 Leave a Reply